Ahead of the Curve book jacket

 Figure 11-8

-As a substantially lagging indicator, the unemployment rate (green line) appears favorable (lowest/inverted) well after consumer-spending growth (black line) has peaked and the bear market (vertical yellow bars) has been under way for some time.
-Bear markets typically end when the unemployment rate finally worsens significantly, increasing by 1% or more (see circles).
-This may reflect a selling crescendo spurred by misplaced fears that higher unemployment is a sign of an even poorer economy ahead.
+As a substantially lagging indicator, the unemployment rate (green line), in cycle after cycle, appears most favorable (lowest/inverted) well after consumer-spending growth (black line) has peaked and the bear market (vertical yellow bars) has been under way for some time.
+Conversely, bear markets typically end long before the unemployment rate reaches its worst (highest) levels.
+Indeed, misplaced fears over the rise in the unemployment rate (a failure to recognize its lagging role) often help to fuel a selling crescendo in the stock market.
 Those who understand unemployment’s lagging—and therefore deceptive—nature will avoid this trap.

 Sources: Real personal consumption expenditures: Bureau of Economic Analysis Civilian unemployment rate: Bureau of Labor Statistics